gaehlerm/SoftwareEngineering/README.md

 ## Global Variables

 You might have heard about global variables.
-They are bad, and you should never use them.
+That they are bad, and you should never use them.
 This is indeed true.
 Let me provide an everyday example to illustrate why this is the case.

 Let's say you have to give a bag to a friend.
 But you are not able to meet.
 Now, your solution is to place it in the middle of a very busy square, and he can pick it up later on.
 Are you now thinking...?
 No!
 NO!
 Don't even think about it!
 There is NO WAY this is ever going to work.
 Everyone around can compromise the integrity of the bag.
 And they will.
 Believe me, they certainly will.
 This is the problem with global variables.
 Millions have tried this attempt before you, and millions have failed.
 No one has found a solution on how to safely work with global variables.
 Do NEVER use global variables.
 If you believe that using a global variable is the only solution to your problems, you should seek assistance to review your code and address some fundamental issues.
 Relying on global variables will only exacerbate the situation.

 Of course, it's slightly different if the bag weighs 1000 tons and no one can move it.
 Not even Superman.
-Not your friend.
 This is not a variable anymore.
 This is a constant.
 You define it once, and it will never change.
 But even here, it is considered bad practice to make it global.
 Pass the variables around as function arguments to make the dependencies apparent.

 Now, as you may have already realized, global variables are problematic because any line of code can alter their value.
 Everywhere.
 You cannot rely on them.
 You never know if someone compromises their integrity.
 This also makes the code incredibly hard to understand, as the workflow becomes extremely entangled.
 All of a sudden, there is temporal coupling between different function calls if they modify this variable.
 You have to follow every trace where the variable could be changed.
 This is the very definition of spaghetti code.
 And once again, if you don't believe me try writing tests for code containing global variables.
 They will break all the time.

-The opposite of global variables are pure functions (yes, I compare variables with functions).
+The opposite of functions using global variables are pure functions.
 Pure functions are functions that depend solely on their input arguments and do not produce any side effects.
 You'll always know exactly what they do and can rely on.
 They will never change any hidden state.

 ## Comparison of Variable Properties

 The variables we examined vary in terms of how easily they can be changed.
 Starting with a local compile time constant that cannot be changed and accessed only locally, to a global variable that everyone can access and change.
 This level of accessibility must be selected carefully for every variable you work with.
 You can barely write code with only compile-time constants, but if you use only global variables, you'll soon end up with spaghetti code.
 Generally, it's best to choose variables with the least possible effects that still allow you to implement what you want.
 Prefer too little accessibility over too much.
-You can still change it later on.
+You can still increase it later on.

-Here is a rough list of how variable types are sorted by the accessibility they have, starting with the least.
-It is not so easy to compare them all, so this comparison here should be taken with a grain of salt.
+Here is a rough list of how variable types are sorted by the accessibility they have, starting with the most accessible:

-Compile-Time Constant < Constant < Immutable Object < Mutable Object < Class Variable < Inherited Variable < Singleton = Global Variable
+Compile-Time Constant < Constant < Immutable Object < Mutable Object = Class Variable < Inherited Variable < Singleton = Global Variable

 There is certainly nothing wrong with constants, especially with compile-time constants.
 It's just that they can't do much.
 They are just there and do nothing.
-Or at least not much.
 They store a fixed value, and you are always free to read it.
 If you enjoy working with constant or immutable objects, I recommend functional programming.
 In functional programming, everything is constant.
+////
 Immutable (non-constant) objects can only be used within the current scope.
 When passed as a function argument, their value cannot be changed.
 If you use immutable objects, you cannot have output arguments, which, in my opinion, is a good thing.
 Due to the SRP, a function should change the value of only one variable, and in my opinion, this should be the return value.
 So, you shouldn't have output arguments anyway.

 With mutable objects, you have to be careful because it may be unexpected that a function call changes the value of an argument.
 Make sure your functions modify at most the value of the first argument, as altering other arguments can lead to confusion.
 This is not a strict law, but rather a convention.
 Making multiple changes through a single function call is also a violation of the SRP and should be avoided.
 If possible, create a new object instead of modifying an existing one.
 The only reason I could think of why one should use mutable objects is performance.
 Creating new objects all the time may be slow.